elixir-lang/elixir/README.md

 * Dynamic Dispatch - when a method is invoked on an object, the object itself determines which code gets executed
 * Mixins - an object does not contain methods, all methods are packed into modules that are mixed into objects
-* Encapsulation - methods can either be public, protected or private
+* Encapsulation - methods can either be public or private
 * Open recursion - Elixir's has a special variable called `self` that allows a method body to invoke another method body of the same object, passing through the ancestors chain
 * Reflections - Elixir is able to observe and modify an object structure at runtime